ScottVandervort/Calabasas/readme.md

 Day 10 - Part 2 - Cleaning up the project for Github
 ------------------------------------------

-So, .csproj refers to KINECTSDK10_DIR; This token (and others) are environment variables set up by SDK installers.
+So, .csproj refers toÂ KINECTSDK10_DIR; This token (and others) are environment variables set up by SDK installers.
 Can use them to add non-nuget dependencies to the Calabasas solution and projects,

 I finally was able to ditch the Toolkit and Toolkit.Facetracking projects and just use the .dll's provided by the SDK.
-This is what needed to be done ...
+This is what needed to be done ...Â

 - My projects need to be compiled as amd64 (64-bit).
-- Need to copy facetrackdata.dll and facetracklib.dll from the SDK's \Redist\amd64 folder.
+- Need to copy facetrackdata.dll and facetracklib.dll fromÂ the SDK's \Redist\amd64 folder.

 This helped a lot: https://channel9.msdn.com/Forums/Coffeehouse/kinect-face-tracking-tutorial